KariiemGamal/0dSSRF/README.md

 ![image](https://github.com/user-attachments/assets/a753d93a-0194-4229-9a0d-0a3332eb8ae5)

 This stage also includes testing for open redirects.
 It's crucial to verify that the detected requests don't originate from your own IP address.
 In such cases, a manual check is recommended for confirmation.

+**Future ideas:**
+- Webhook Integration: Working on automating the collection of vulnerable servers from Collaborator using webhook.site.
+- Discord Notification: After running the script, receive a Discord message with identified vulnerable domains directly.

 Disclaimer: